Connect with others who understand.

 Complete Blood Count

-A full blood count, also known as a complete blood count (CBC), is a standard blood test used to determine the levels of different types of blood cells in the body, including red blood cells, white blood cells, and platelets.
-Although CBC numbers do not determine whether a person should be diagnosed with amyloidosis, they do help rule out other potential causes of a person’s signs and symptoms.
+A complete blood count (CBC) is a standard blood test used to determine the levels of different types of blood cells in the body, including red blood cells, white blood cells, and platelets.
+Although CBC numbers can’t diagnose amyloidosis, they can help rule out other causes of a person’s signs and symptoms.

 Serum Protein Electrophoresis

-Proteins called immunoglobulins act as antibodies in the blood.
-Paraproteins are abnormal immunoglobulins that occur in amyloidosis.
-The serum protein electrophoresis (SPEP) test examines your blood for these paraproteins.
-Certain types of amyloidosis can result in high levels of paraproteins, so the results of a SPEP test can help doctors better understand what is going on in a person’s body.
+Immunoglobulins are proteins that act as antibodies in the blood.
+In amyloidosis, the body makes abnormal immunoglobulins called monoclonal proteins, which can form amyloids.
+The serum protein electrophoresis (SPEP) test examines your blood for these proteins.
+Certain types of amyloidosis, particularly AL amyloidosis, can result in high levels of monoclonal proteins, so the results of a SPEP test can help doctors better understand what’s going on in a person’s body.

-The SFLC assay determines the number of free light chains in the blood.
-This test may not only help with diagnosis; it can also help doctors monitor the condition over time.
-If the numbers remain stable, a person’s amyloidosis is not getting worse.
+The SFLC assay looks for excess free light chains in the blood.
+This test doesn’t just help with diagnosis — it can also help doctors monitor the condition over time.
+If the numbers remain stable, a person’s amyloidosis isn’t getting worse.
 If the numbers improve, the person is likely responding well to medication or other treatments.
-An elevated number of free light chains may indicate the need to increase medication dosage or try a new treatment.
+If free light chain levels are elevated, it could mean that the disease is progressing or that your current treatment may need adjustment, such as a higher dose of medication or a new therapeutic approach.

 Kidney Function Tests

-If you have been diagnosed with amyloidosis, your doctor will want to monitor your kidney function continuously and carefully.
-You will likely need regular blood tests to make sure that your renal function is not deteriorating.
-Specifically, your doctors will look at the levels of creatinine and urea in your blood.
-Having high levels of these substances can indicate that your kidneys may not be working as well as they should.
+If you’ve been diagnosed with amyloidosis, your doctor will check your kidney function regularly.
+This often includes blood tests to make sure that your kidneys aren’t getting worse.
+For example, your doctors will look at the levels of creatinine and urea in your blood.
+Having high levels of these substances can mean that your kidneys may not be working as well as they should.

 Liver Function Tests

-Similarly, your doctor may want to monitor your liver function if you’ve been diagnosed with amyloidosis.
-Doctors may look for the presence of alkaline phosphatase in your blood.
-High levels of alkaline phosphatase may indicate amyloidosis that affects the liver.
+Your doctor may want to monitor your liver function if you’ve been diagnosed with amyloidosis.
+Doctors may look for alkaline phosphatase (ALP) in your blood.
+ALP is an enzyme made in the liver and other parts of the body.
+High levels of ALP may be a sign that amyloidosis is affecting the liver.

 Heart Function Tests

-The heart is another organ frequently affected by amyloidosis.
-To monitor your cardiac (heart) function, your doctor will likely test your blood for one or more of several cardiac biomarkers.
-These biomarkers include troponin T or troponin I, as well as brain natriuretic peptide (BNP) or NT-proBNP (which stands for N-terminal pro-BNP).
+The heart is another organ that’s often affected by amyloidosis, and this can have a serious impact on your health.
+To check how well your heart is working, your doctor may run blood tests for certain heart-related substances, called cardiac biomarkers.
+These include troponin T or troponin I, which can show heart muscle damage, and brain natriuretic peptide (BNP) or NT-proBNP (which stands for N-terminal pro-BNP), which go up when the heart is under stress.

 Genetic Tests

-Certain genetic patterns can predispose a person to develop amyloidosis.
-If it seems likely that you have amyloidosis and doctors want to determine what type you have, they may examine a sample of your blood for genes such as transthyretin or fibrinogen.
+Certain genetic patterns can put you at risk for amyloidosis.
+If it seems likely that you have amyloidosis, and doctors want to determine what type you have, they may check a sample of your blood for a mutation in the transthyretin (TTR) gene.

 Have you had blood tests for amyloidosis?
-Share your experience in the comments below or by posting on MyAmyloidosisTeam.
+How have blood tests helped you understand your condition?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyAmyloidosisTeam Member